xuwang/aws-terraform/README.md

 To destroy a resource:

 ```
+$ make plan_destroy_<resource>
 $ make destroy_<resource>
 ```

 ## Technical notes
-* Etcd cluster is on an autoscaling group.
+* Etcd cluster is on its own autoscaling group.
 It should be set with a fixed, odd number (1,3,5..), and cluster_desired_capacity=min_size=max_size.
-* Cluster discovery is managed with [dockerage/etcd-aws-cluster](https://hub.docker.com/r/dockerage/etcd-aws-cluster/) image. etcd cluster is formed by self-discover through its auto-scaling group and then an etcd initial cluster is updated automatically to s3://AWS-ACCOUNT-CLUSTER-NAME-cloudinit/etcd/initial-cluster s3 bucket.
+* Cluster discovery is managed with [dockerage/etcd-aws-cluster](https://hub.docker.com/r/dockerage/etcd-aws-cluster/) image. etcd cluster is formed by self-discovery through its auto-scaling group and then an etcd initial cluster is updated automatically to s3://AWS-ACCOUNT-CLUSTER-NAME-cloudinit/etcd/initial-cluster s3 bucket.
 Worker nodes join the cluster by downloading the etcd initial-cluster file from the s3 bucket during their bootstrap.
 * AWS resources are defined in resources and modules directories.
 The build process will copy all resource files from _resources_ to a _build_ directory.
 The terraform actions are performed under _build_, which is ignored in .gitignore.
+Tfstat file will also be stored in _build_ directory.
 The original Terraform files in the repo are kept intact.
-* Makefiles and shell scripts are used to give us more flexibility on tasks Terraform leftover.
+* Makefiles and shell scripts are used to give more flexibility to fill the gap between Terraform and AWS API.
 This provides stream-lined build automation.
-* All nodes use a common bootstrap shell script as user-data, which downloads initial-cluster file and nodes specific cloud-config.yaml to configure the node.
+* All nodes use one common bootstrap script *resources/cloud-config/s3-cloudconfig-bootstrap.sh* as _user-data_ which downloads initial-cluster file and the cluster nodes's specific cloud-config.yaml to configure a node.
 If cloud-config changes, no need to rebuild an instance.
 Just reboot it to pick up the change.
 * CoreOS AMI is generated on the fly to keep it up-to-data.
 Default channel can be changed in Makefile.
 * Terraform auto-generated launch configuration name and CBD feature are used